m-antis/weekly_timeblock_planner/README.md

 # Generate Time-Block Planner Pages

-If you use Mac, here is the original rpository by drewish!
+If you use Mac, here is the original repository by drewish https://github.com/drewish/planner

 I'm a big fan of [Cal Newport's Time-Block Planner](https://www.timeblockplanner.com) but I didn't like having unused weekend pages and got tired of writing in the dates so I wrote this script to generate